dbwebb-se/mvc/example/symfony-doctrine/README.md

 ### MariaDB as database

-This is an optional part that let you work with the MariaDB as the database.
+This is an optional part that lets you work with the MariaDB as the database.

 The first article is "[MariaDB as development environment](README_mariadb_development.md)" showing how to work with MariaDB as a local database.